LibX Toolbar: a Library Research Browser Toolbar

 Text copied from PDFs often has line or paragraph breaks you need to remove before pasting that text into something you're writing.
 Text Fixer strips out those line breaks.

-With the release of Zotero version 4.0, it is now possible to choose which directory Zotero uses when you attach links to files.
-If you use Dropbox (or another similar file-syncing service), you can now save your citations in Zotero, attach links to files in a Dropbox folder, and have both synchronize with every computer you use.
-By doing this, all of your citations and saved electronic documents will be easily available where you are working, as well as being backed up in the cloud and your hard drives.
+It's possible to choose which directory Zotero uses when you attach links to files.
+If you use Google Drive or Dropbox (or another similar file-syncing service), you can now save your citations in Zotero and attach links to files in that folder.
+By doing this, all of your citations and saved electronic documents will be easily available where you are working, as well as being backed up in the cloud and your hard drives, and you can store an enormous number of PDFs without paying for Zotero storage..
 Here are instructions to set up the sync and link files:

-1) Sign up for a Dropbox account.
-[Or Google Drive.
-If you go with Drive, just substitute it for Dropbox in the file examples below.]
+1) Sign up for a Google Drive account.
+[Or Dropbox.
+If you go with Dropbox, just substitute it for Google Drive in the file examples below.]

-4) In Zotero, change the setting for the Base Directory to the Dropbox/Zotero folder.
+3) In Zotero, change the setting for the Base Directory to the Google Drive folder.
 The path is Preferences/ Advanced/ Files and Folders.
-Here's what it should look like:
+Here's what it should look like (although with your computer's name instead of mine):

-5) Move all your saved files and folders with digital articles and ebooks to the Dropbox/Zotero folder.
-You can keep whatever folder organizational structure you have already and just move everything into the Zotero folder.
+4) Move all your saved files and folders with digital articles and ebooks to the Google Drive folder.
+You can keep whatever folder organizational structure you have already and just move everything into Google Drive.

-6) In Zotero, right-click on a citation for which you have a saved digital file, then choose Add Attachment, then click Attach Link to File.
-Find the appropriate file in the Dropbox folder and attach it.
+5) In Zotero, right-click on a citation for which you have a saved digital file, then choose Add Attachment, then click Attach Link to File.
+Find the appropriate file in the Google Drive folder and attach it.

-7) Once you've attached the link to the file, as long as the settings are correct and the same on each computer, Zotero and Dropbox should synchronize with whatever computers you use, and the file should be retrievable through Zotero.
+6) Once you've attached the link to the file, as long as the settings are correct and the same on each computer, Zotero and Google Drive should synchronize with whatever computers you use, and the file should be retrievable through Zotero.